Manage Threat Detection Rules

 From the Rules Library

-2. Use the filter drop-down to find a list of recently changed rules.
+1. Use the Review changes filter to find a list of recently changed rules.
+From the drop-down, you can find the rules changed by Sysdig, Tuner, or you.

 Add Rules